gwendalminguy/holbertonschool-hbnb/README.md

 	<summary><b>Manual Running Procedure</b></summary>
 <br>

-HBnb can also be runned manually.
+HBnB can also be runned manually.
 In order to do so, a server needs to be launched at the root of the HBnB directory, to let the backend part work:

 ```
 $ python3 part3/run.py